raphaelhalmas/raphaelhalmas/README.md

 ## Currently I am working...

-... as a SAP ABAP PI consultant and Java developer at Seidor Brasil.
+...as a SAP ABAP PI consultant and Java developer at Seidor Brasil.

 ## Skills: